 There are two basic steps:

 STEP 1: Remove any remnant of the broken stem that might still occupy the threaded brass receptacle of your IPM.
 If enough of the stem remains, you may be able to accomplish this with a pair of pliers alone.
 If the stem is broken off flush with the top of the brass housing, there are special kinds of drill bits, called “Easy Outs” specifically designed for this purpose.
 But since the old thumbscrew was made entirely of plastic, there is a quick and easy way to get it out using a small flathead screwdriver probably already in your tool chest.
 Choose a screwdriver with a flat head narrower than the diameter of the brass receptacle.
 Heat the tip with a flame until it is hot enough to melt plastic, push it into the receptacle so as to melt the plastic, creating an oozing plastic grip around the screwdriver head.
 Give it a moment to cool, then unscrew the plastic remnant, like any other flathead screw.
-If you have difficulty getting the screwdriver hot enough to melt the plastic, a soldering iron with the small flathead attachment works nicely.
+If you have difficulty getting the screwdriver hot enough to melt the plastic, a soldering iron with a small flathead attachment works nicely.

 STEP 2: Remove the remainder of the broken thumbscrew from the lid by gently prying the plastic tabs holding it in place, while pulling the bolt out from the top.
 Be gentle and don’t break the tabs.
 You can then insert the fuse box cover replacement bolt through the top hole and it will automatically seat between the lid’s gripping tabs.